Standard check-ups for children and teenagers

 Equally importantly, each check-up is an opportunity to ask for advice and to get information on local services such as parent-child classes, advice centers and “family midwifes” (who provide support for the baby, mother and family through pregnancy and the child’s first year at home).

-The check-up results are recorded in a special booklet, referred to as the gelbe Heft or “yellow booklet” because of its color.
-Most health insurers also cover the costs of two additional examinations (U10 and U11) and provide separate booklets for them.
+The check-up results are recorded in a special booklet, which in Germany is referred to as the gelbe Heft or “yellow booklet” because of its color.